djberg96/oracle-model-generator/README.md

 ### Oracle:
 Run `cd docker/oracle && docker-compose run --rm oracle-model-generator bundle exec rspec`.

+You may need to use sudo.
+No guarantees on MacOS because of known issues with database client libraries.

 ### SQL Server:
 Run `cd docker/sqlserver && ./test.sh` to start SQL Server, then run tests.

-You may need to use sudo.
-No guarantees on MacOS because of known issues with database client libraries.
+Again, no guarantees on MacOS.

 ## Optional Libraries
 If you want to be able to avoid specifying a username and password on the